uhJaimy/sd-react-todoapp/README.old.md

 Below you will see all the features I am planning to add!
 This is copied straight from chatgpt, sue me.
 ## Add and Delete Tasks:
 Users can add new tasks and remove tasks from the list.
-## Drag-and-Drop Sorting:
-Allow users to drag tasks to reorder them.
 ## Task Prioritization:
 Add an option to mark tasks as "high priority."
 ## Local Storage: